hanishkvc/prgs-docs-spreadsheetkvc/README.md

 * : can be used to enter the explicit command mode.

+* Q can be used to quit the program.

+	All unsaved changes will be lost.
+THe program doesnt warn this condition, so remember to save the data by first using :w explicit command, before quiting.

 ### explicit command mode

 This mode is entered by pressing : when in the default/implicit command mode.